XuchenGuo/df-analyze--public/README.md

   - each actual multi-target tuning and final-CV fold is also verified after splitting; deterministic alternative partitions are attempted before an impossible grouped or ungrouped design is rejected
-  - regression targets remain in their original units, so MAE and related metrics have the same units as the supplied outcomes
+  - multi-target regression targets remain in their original units, so MAE and related metrics have the same units as the supplied outcomes